Your browser does not support JavaScript. If the webpage function is not working properly, please open the browser JavaScript status.

 Business Profile

-the ratio and timeframe of recycling treatment of livestock excrements for livestock industry
+the ratio and timeframe of recycling treatment of livestock waste for livestock industry

 According to Article 46-1 of the Water Pollution Control Measures and Test Reporting Management Regulations, pig farms with 20 or more heads of pigs and cattle farms with 40 or more heads of cattle are required to achieve a recycling rate of 5% and 10%, respectively, within the regulatory timeframe.